Registered by The International Register of Arms, 1st of April of 2020, Registration number 0542, Volume 3.

 Bearer: Barrio de los Quereres of Mon'Tarena.

-Open, Port and windows, Between, Watercolor, Combatant, Azure, Boa, Bordure, Head, Chevron, Charged, Castle, Crown, Created, Cross, Quarterly, Triple-towered, Outlined in sable, Heraldic document, Two, In chief, In pale, Coat of arms, Mullet, Fess, Scroll, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Letter, Wolf, Masoned, Semi-circular, Or, Passant, Leather, Argent, Purpure, Caboshed, Sable, Vert, On, Freehand, Three and One.
+Port and windows, Between, Watercolor, Combatant, Chequey, Proper, Knotted, Pointed, Argudo of Guipuzcoa, lineage, Azure, Boa, Bordure, Head, Chevron, Castle, Crown, Created, Quarterly, Triple-towered, Outlined in sable, Two, Supporting, In chief, In pale, Coat of arms, Mullet, Fess, Scroll, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Motto, Letter, Wolf, Masoned, Semi-circular, Or, Passant, Argent, Purpure, Caboshed, Sable, Vert, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,